 Lachine Canal National Historic Site

-Repairs on the Lachine Canal’s Path
+Canadian National work and detours on the Lachine Canal’s path

 © Parks Canada